 Commands

-gitrepoforge provides three commands: validate, apply, and bootstrap.
+gitrepoforge provides four commands: validate, apply, report, and schema.

 |---|---|---|